JosiahBLB/Taxi-v3_Assignment2_QL/README.md

 # Q-Learning Taxi Game
-Trying to build the Q-Learning Taxi Environment
+Taxi game solved with Q-learning
 The Taxi-V3 is the original OpenGym taxi environment.